Special Travelling Assistance

 - Infants are allowed to travel from 7 days of age.

-- Major abdominal surgery accepted for flying after 10 days – Special handling process must be followed
+- Major abdominal surgery accepted for flying after 10 days – Special booking process must be followed

 Travellers dependent on colostomy bags must ensure that they arrive fitted with an empty one at the start of the journey.
 Travellers are responsible for carrying a sufficient number of bags for the duration of the flight and disposing of them safely as per Doctors instruction.